hycner/ext-test-site/README.md

 # ext-test-site
-Site to play with security testing extension exploits
+Site to play with testing browser extensions